tl-its-umich-edu/my-learning-analytics/README.md

 `docker-compose build`
 3. Run the application in a detached mode: `docker-compose up -d`
-4. Place all of your secrets in a directory and copy it into the docker with `docker cp ~/secrets student_dashboard:/secrets`
+4. Place all of your secrets in a directory and copy it into the docker with (If your secrets are in ~/secrets use this)

-4. Initialize the MySQL database with mysql/init.sql: `http://localhost:5001/load_data`
+`docker cp ~/secrets student_dashboard:/secrets`
+5. Initialize the MySQL database by loading the users and files on the next step.
+You'll need to be on VPN for this to work.

 ## Load user, file, file access data into database (Local)
 Users and files are loaded now with the cron job.
 This is run on a separate pod in Openshift when the environment variable `IS_CRON_POD=true`.